Zigelzi/oiva/README.md

 - [x] All scooters are placed into the same position
 - [ ] Scooters aren't positioned correctly when carried
 - [x] Player can carry multiple scooter at once
+- [ ] Player slides in the beginning of second level in built version
+- [ ]